amigo-supervisor/tue_robocup/README.md

 [![Build Status](https://travis-ci.org/tue-robotics/tue_robocup.svg?branch=master)](https://travis-ci.org/tue-robotics/tue_robocup)

 # ADDED FUNCTIONALITY FROM THIS REPO
 challenge_supervisor is added that implements the CIF synthesised supervisor on the robot.
 It acts as a wrapper around the supervisor library and executes the proper actions depending on the events fired by the supervisor.
+The CIF synthesized supervisor, that is converted to a python library with the scripts in the repo CIF, is imported in the wrapper and started.
+It therefore starts whatever task is included in the supervisor synthesis.

 The Amigo_bringup repo adds a launch file, so the wrapper can be started on the robot

 # tue_robocup
 RoboCup challenge implementations